AntonioFasano/BloomR/bloomr.md

 Description
 ------------
 Open and close the connection to the Bloomberg service.
-`rm.all` deletes all objects (variables) from memory.

 Usage
 -----
     br.open()
     br.close(con)
-	rm.all()

 Arguments
 ---------